Takeaways from the Trump indictment that alleges a campaign of ‘fraud and deceit’

 FAKE ELECTORS DUPED INTO ‘CRAZY PLAY’

-Early on, Trump’s team orchestrated a scheme to enlist officials in several states he had lost — Arizona, Michigan, Pennsylvania, Nevada, New Mexico, Wisconsin — to have them submit alternate election certificates saying he had actually won when Congress met to certify the vote Jan.
+Early on, Trump’s team orchestrated a scheme to enlist officials in seven states he had lost — Arizona, Georgia, Michigan, Pennsylvania, Nevada, New Mexico, Wisconsin — to have them submit alternate election certificates saying he had actually won when Congress met to certify the vote Jan.
 6.

 The conspirators told most of the local officials that the certificates they were signing saying Trump won the election in their states would only be used if the court cases being waged over the election results showed that outcome.